 The shortest verse in the entirety of the Bible is John 18:5.
 It is only two words long, comprising a total of three letters.
 When the Jewish authorities came to arrest Christ they stated they were looking for Jesus of Nazareth.
 The Lord's reply was "I am."
 The word "he" at the end of his response was added by translators.
 It is not found in the original Greek text of the verse.
 The longest single verse is Esther 8:9, which has 90 words.
 The longest in the New Testament is Revelation 20:4 with 69 words.

-Longest and shortest Biblical words
+Longest, shortest words

 The longest jaw-breaking words in Scripture are Mahershalalhashbaz and Jonathelemrechokim (eighteen letters).
 Mahershalalhashbaz is the name God gave to a prophetess' son (Isaiah 8:1 - 3).
 Jonathelemrechokim, used in the title of Psalm 56, references the melody that should be used when singing the Psalm.
 The next longest word is Chushanrishathaim, the name of a Mesopotamia king whom God allowed to harass his people (Judges 3:8).